openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

        Possible values

-        A list of strings, where each string is the full path to a dhcpbridge configuration file.
+       * A list of strings, where each string is the full path to a dhcpbridge configuration file.

+       - **Deprecated**

+         nova-network is deprecated, as are any related configuration options.

    * - ``use_cow_images`` = ``True``